2017–18 KF Tirana season: September

 On 2 September, Tirana signed English striker Michael Ngoo on a one-year contract with the possibility of a renewal for a second year.
 Two days later, Çelhaka joined the club on a deal running until June 2020. Çelhaka was presented alongside Bedri Greca who signed a two-year contract for an undisclosed fee.

 Tirana played their first domestic match on 6 September in the 2017 Albanian Supercup.
 Tirana won 1–0 thanks to late winner of Erion Hoxhallari to clinch their 11th title in history.
-Tirana also set a record by becoming the Kategoria e Parë side to win the Supercup.
+Tirana also set a record by becoming the first Kategoria e Parë side to win the Supercup.

 On 7 September, after three months as free agent, Ifeanyi Edeh rejoined Tirana on a one-year contract.
 He however departed from the club on 24 September to pursue a career outside the continent.

 Tirana begun their Albanian Cup campaign on 13 September by winning 2–1 away over Besa Kavajë in the first leg of first round.
 Karabeci scored both goals, including one with penalty.
 Three days later they played their first ever Kategoria e Parë match on 16 September by defeating Iliria Fushë-Krujë 1–0 at home.
 Tony Mawejje scored the lone goal.

 On 22 September Tirana announced the purchase of midfielder Hardy Binguila on a three-year contract.
 He was presented at Selman Stërmasi Stadium and was given squad number 10.
 In the second matchday against Pogradeci, Tirana easily won 3–0 at Gjorgji Kyçyku Stadium.
 Sentamu and Ngoo were the authors of goals.

 In the returning leg of Albanian Cup first round, Tirana won 2–0 thanks to Ngoo brace to progress to next round 4–1 on aggregate.
 On 29 September, after having initially assigned to reserve squad, goalkeeper Alessio Abibi was given clearance to join the first squad.
 He signed a three-year contract.

 On 27 September was the draw for the second round of Albanian Cup.
 The team will play against Vllaznia Shkodër.

 Tirana finished the month by winning another three league points, this time by beating Naftëtari Kuçovë 3–0 at home.
 Sentamu was on the score sheet twice while Karabeci scored the other goal.